jspm/generator/README.md

 _The import map to extend._

 An initial import map to start with - can be from a previous install or provide custom mappings.

+HTML source can also be provided, in which case the inline import map will be analyzed from that HTML source.

+The input map is treated as both a version lock, top-level list of _pins_ (`"imports"` installs) and custom mappings.

 #### ignore